makrai/notes/hu2003-multiling-multitask-benchmark.md

 ### XLM (Lample & Conneau, 2019): similar pretraining objective as mBERT but

-* larger model, a larger shared vocabulary, and trained on the same Wikipedia data covering 100 languages.
+* larger model, a larger shared vocabulary, and trained on the same Wikipedia data covering 100 languages

 ### XLM-R Large (Conneau+ 2019): similar to XLM but

-* more than a magnitude more data from the web covering 100 languages.
+* more than a magnitude more data from the web covering 100 languages

 ### MMTE The massively multilingual translation encoder

 * part of an NMT model that has been trained on in-house parallel data of 103 languages extracted from the web (Arivazhagan+ 2019a).
-For transfer, we fine-tune the encoder of the model (Siddhant+ 2019).
+For transfer, we fine-tune the encoder of the model (Siddhant+ 2019)

 ### Translate-train

 * For many language pairs, an MT model may be available, which can be used to
 * we translate the English training data ... using our in-house MT system.
 We
 * then fine-tune mBERT on the translated data
 * answer spans in the source and target language for the QA tasks in the append
-* [not] for structured prediction tasks due to an abundance of in-language data and a requirement for annotation projection.
+* [not] for structured prediction tasks due to an abundance of in-language data and a requirement for annotation projection

 ### Translate-train multi-task: fine-tune mBERT on the combined translated
-training data of all languages jointly.
+training data of all languages jointly

 ### Translate-test

 * English BERT Large (Devlin+ 2019) model on the English training data
-* test data translated from the target language to English using our in-house MT system.
+* test data translated from the target language to English using our in-house MT system

 ### In-language model For the POS, NER, and TyDiQA GoldP tasks where

 * target-language training data is available, we
 * fine-tune mBERT on monolingual data in the target language to estimate how useful target language labelled data is compared to labelled sr

 ### In-language few-shot

 * In many cases, it may be possible to procure a small number of labelled examples in the target language (Eisenschlos+ 2019).
 To evaluate the
-* mBERT model fine-tuned on 1,000 target language examples for the tasks where monolingual training data is available in the target languages.
+* mBERT model fine-tuned on 1,000 target language examples for the tasks where monolingual training data is available in the target languages

 ### In-language multi-task For the tasks where monolingual training data is
 available, we additionally compare against an
 * mBERT model that is jointly trained on the combined training data of all lang

 ### Human performance For XNLI, PAWS-X, and XQuAD, we obtain human performance

 * from the English datasets they are derived from, MNLI, PAWS-X, and SQuAD respectively (Nangia & Bowman, 2019; Zhang+ 2019; Rajpurkar+ 2016).
 12 For
 * TyDiQA-GoldP, we use the performance estimate of Clark+ (2020).
 For
 * MLQA, as answers are annotated using the same format as SQuAD, we employ the same human performance estimate.
 For
 * POS tagging, we adopt 97% as a canonical estimate of human performance based on Manning (2011).
 We are not able to obtain human performance
 * [no] for
   * NER as annotations have been automatically generated and for
-  * sentence retrieval as identifying a translation among a large number of documents is too time-consuming.
+  * sentence retrieval as identifying a translation among a large number of documents is too time-consuming

 ## 4.3.
-Results
+Results 5

-### Overall results We show the main results in Table 2.
+### Overall results We show the main results in Table 2

-* XLM-R is the best-performing zero-shot transfer model and generally improves upon mBERT significantly.
-The
+* zero-shot: XLM-R is the best-performing zero-shot transfer model and generally improves upon mBERT significantly
-  * improvement is smaller, however, for the structured prediction tasks.
+  * improvement is smaller, however, for the structured prediction tasks
   * MMTE achieves performance competitive with mBERT on most tasks, with
-    * stronger results on XNLI, POS, and BUCC.
+    * stronger results on XNLI, POS, and BUCC
-* If a strong MT system is available, translating the training sets provides improvements over using the same model with zero-shot transfer.
+* If a strong MT system is available, translating the training sets provides improvements over using the same model with zero-shot transfer
   * Translating the test data provides similar benefits
     * particularly effective for the more complex QA tasks,
-    * while being more expensive during inference time.
-While using an
+    * while more expensive during inference time
 * For the tasks where in-language training data is available,
   * multilingual models trained on in-language data outperform zero-shot
-  * zero-shot transfer models nevertheless outperform multilingual models trained on only 1,000 in-language examples on the complex QA tasks as long as more samples in English are available.
-For the
+  * zero-shot transfer models nevertheless outperform multilingual models trained on only 1,000 in-language examples on the complex QA tasks as long as more samples in English are available
-  * structured prediction tasks, 1,000 in-language examples enable the model to achieve performance that is similar to being trained on the full labelled dataset, similar to findings for classification (Eisenschlos+ 2019).
+  * structured prediction tasks, 1,000 in-language examples enable the model to achieve performance that is similar to being trained on the full labelled dataset, similar to findings for classification (Eisenschlos+ 2019)
-* multitask learning on the Translate-train and In-language setting generally improves upon single language training.
+* multitask learning on the Translate-train and In-language setting generally improves upon single language training

-### Cross-lingual transfer gap For a number of representative models, we show
+### Cross-lingual transfer gap

-* This comparison should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
-  * differences in scores may not be linearly related.
 * i.e. the difference between ...
 English test set and all other languages in
-* Table 3.
-13 While
+* Table 3
+* This comparison should be taken with a grain of salt, as scores across languages are not directly comparable for the tasks where test sets differ, i.e. POS, NER, MLQA, and TyDiQA-GoldP
+  * differences in scores may not be linearly related
 * powerful models such as XLM-R reduce the gap significantly (< mBERT)
-* task
+* XLM-R reduce the gap significantly compared to mBERT
   * for challenging tasks such as XQuAD and MLQA
   * not have the same impact on the syntactic structured prediction tasks
-  * classification tasks, the transfer learning gap is lowest, indicating that
+  * classification tasks, the transfer learning gap is lowest
-* MT reduces the gap across all tasks.
-Overall, a large gap remains for all
+* MT reduces the gap across all tasks

-# 5. Analyses

-* investigating the limitations of state-of-the-art cross-lingual models.
+# 5. Analyses [of the limitations of state-of-the-art cross-lingual models] 6

 ## Best zero-shot model analysis

-* i.e. XLM-R Large broken down by task and language in Figure 1.
-The figure
+* i.e. XLM-R Large ... by task and language in Figure 1
 * Figure 1.
 An overview of XLM-R’s performance on the XTREME tasks across all
   * an estimate of human performance, performance on the English test set, the average of all languages excluding English, and the family of each lang
   * pseudo test sets for XNLI and XQuAD is shown with slightly transparent mark
 * std
   * XNLI, probably the most common standard cross-lingual evaluation task, and PAWS-X, scores cluster in a relatively small range—even considering pseudo
-  * the remaining tasks have significantly wider spread, particularly as we include pseudo test sets.
+  * the remaining tasks have significantly wider spread, particularly as we include pseudo test sets
   * [English is lowest] For TyDiQA-GoldP, English performance is lowest in
     * high performance on Indonesian and Finnish may be due to less complex Wikipedia context passages for these languages.
 Across tasks, we
   * lower performance for other language families, particularly for Sino-Tibetan, Japonic, Koreanic, and Niger-Congo languages.
 Some of these
     * may be due to tokenisation and an under-representation of ideograms in the joint sentencepiece vocabulary,
       * important in a cross-lingual model’s (Artetxe+ 2019; Conneau+ 2019).
 We
-* similar trends for mBERT, for which we show the same graph in the appendix.
+* similar trends for mBERT, for which we show the same graph in the appendix

 ## Correlation with pretraining data size, Pearson ρ with the number of Wp art

 * mBERT, which was pretrained on Wikipedia, we observe a
   * high correlation for most tasks (ρ ≈ 0.8) except for the structured
   * similar trends for XLM and XLM-R, with lower numbers for XLM-R due to the different pretraining domain (see the appendix).
 This indicates that
-* similar correlations when using the number of tokens in Wikipedia instead.
+* similar correlations when using the number of tokens in Wikipedia instead

 ## Language characteristics We analyze results based on different

 * language families and writing scripts in Figure 3.
 For
 * mBERT, we observe the best transfer performance on branches of the
   * family
     * Indo-European language family such as Germanic, Romance and Slavic
     * e.g. Niger-Congo and Kra-Dai is still low.
 Looking at
 * scripts, we find that the
   performance on syntactic tasks differs among popular scripts such as Latin and ideogram scripts.
 For example in the
   * NER task, mBERT performs better on data in Latin script than that in Chinese or Japanese ideograms.
 This indicates that the current models
     * i.e. difficulty transferring word-level syntactic information

 ## Errors across languages For

 * XNLI and XQuAD where the other test sets are translations from English, we
 * whether approaches make the same type of errors in the source and target
   * whether examples that are correctly and incorrectly predicted in English are correctly predicted in other languages.
 On the
 * XNLI dev set, mBERT
   * en correct -> correctly predicts on average 71.8% of examples that were
   * en misclass-> performance is about random.
 On average,
   * predictions ... consistent between English and another language for 68.3%
 * XQuAD test set, mBERT
   * en correct -> correctly predicts around 60% of examples
   * en incorr  -> 20%

 ## Generalization to unseen tag combinations and entities

 * possible reasons for the less successful transfer on structured prediction
 * Universal Dependencies dataset used for POS tagging uses a common set of 17 POS tags for all languages, so a model is not required to generalize to unseen tags at test time.
 However, a
   * hE model may be required to generalize to unseen tag combinations at test
-  * e.g. due to differences in word order between languages.
+  * e.g. due to differences in word order between languages
 * We gauge [megmér] a model’s accuracy for [unseen] POS tag n-grams in the trgt
   * n=3,4 mBERT in Table 4.
 We observe the
   * largest differences in performance for unseen trigrams and 4-grams, which highlights that existing cross-lingual models struggle to transfer to the syntactic characteristics of other languages.
 For
-* NER, we estimate how well models generalize to unseen entities at test time.
+* NER, we estimate how well models generalize to unseen entities at test time
-  * largest ... for Indonesian and Swahili.
+  * largest ... for Indonesian and Swahili
   * Isolating for e.g. entity length, frequency, and Latin script, we find the largest differences in performance for Swahili and Basque.
 Together, this
-* detailed results for both analyses in the appendix.
+* detailed results for both analyses in the appendix

 # 6. Conclusions

 * varies significantly both between tasks and languages.
 XTREME is a first step
-* Our future work is to package the demonstration codes for fine-tuning models on tasks in XTREME and provide analysis tools, and these will be released upon publication.
+* Our future work is to package the demonstration codes for fine-tuning models on tasks in XTREME and provide analysis tools, and these will be released upon publication